Man Claims Unlawful Search, but Judge Sets Trial Anyway in Drug Case | Davis Vanguard

 In the backpack, said the officer, there was marijuana, and supplies that can be linked to the intent to sale of marijuana.
 There were papers and items that linked the backpack to Reid.

-Officer Canatsy said he suspected that the backpack would have been handed off to the minor since the minor would not appear to be suspected of carrying those items.
-Officer Canatsy added this happens frequently with people carrying prohibited items when they have a previous felony—they often will have someone that looks the least suspicious carry it.
+Officer Canatsy said he suspected that the backpack would have been handed off to the minor because the minor would look the least suspicious carrying those items.
+Officer Canatsy added this happens frequently with people carrying prohibited items when they have a previous felony—they often will have someone who looks the least suspicious carry it.

 Officer Villalpando then took Reid to conduct a search, to which Reid protested, declaring the search violated his rights.
-During the search a white powder allegedly was found in his pocket.
+During the search a white powder alleged was also found in his pocket.

 Reid also actively resisted Officer Villalpando during the search and as he was being put into the back of the car, alleged the officer.